-Over the next couple weeks, we’ll be reflecting these changes in our dashboard and updating our developer API documentation.
+Over the next couple of weeks, we’ll be reflecting these changes in our dashboard and updating our developer API documentation.
 We’ll communicate these changes as they roll out, over email and through messages in the AE dashboard.
-We don’t anticipate them to have a big impact on the work you do right now.
+We don’t expect them to have a big impact on the work you do right now.

 What’s Coming Next